Yiminghh/VertexEntanglement/README.md

 *Identifying key players in complex networks via network entanglement*

-The code used in this study is available upon request, and final code to be uploaded once the accepted version of the paper appears.
+Code used in this study is accessible upon request, and the final version will be made available for upload upon the paper's acceptance.